Players for the Planet

 Cohen is a Proud Sponsor of the Cincinnati Reds and Players for the Planet

-The largest family-owned metal and electronics recycler in the region, Cohen is one of the first US companies with the Responsible Recycling (R2) certification, which guarantees your electronics are recycled properly.
+The largest family-owned metal and electronics recycler in the region, Cohen was one of the first US companies with the Responsible Recycling (R2) certification, which guarantees your electronics are recycled properly, and is now duel certified with the e-Stewards Certification.

 We believe that the community where we live and work—and play—is vital to our health and well-being.
 And because the Cincinnati Reds do so much to help properly dispose of electronic waste (which is growing significantly every year), we are especially proud to be an official sponsor of the team.